-Paraphrased from – The Richest Man in Babylon
+Paraphrased from the book – The Richest Man in Babylon

 For those of us whose retirement income could use a boost, there is a time to make up some ground.
 The “Empty Nest” phenomenon often opens up a span of years where the house is paid for, the kids education is paid for, and both spouses are still working.
 This offers a time when a percentage of one persons income can be used to invest and grow for the immediate future.

-A source of ongoing long term capital gain cash flow can be created over 5 years using the above strategy .
+A source of ongoing long term capital gain cash flow can be created over 5 years using the Blue Tide strategy.
 As little as $36,000 can provide a nice boost to retirement income.

-Once a 36 stock portfolio has been established stocks can be added using principal when profit is harvested through sale.
-This makes the cash flow ongoing and long term capital gain.
+Once a stock portfolio has been established stocks can be added using returned principal when profit is harvested.
+This makes the cash flow ongoing and a long term capital gain.

-By holding profit in shares of stock and returning the principal to be invested again a portfolio can be self-sustaining, so long as the same amount is invested in each company, and the stock selection system remains consistent in picking more winners than losers.
+By holding profit in shares of stock and returning the principal to be invested again, a portfolio can be self-sustaining so long as the same amount is invested in each company, and the stock selection system remains consistent in picking more winners than losers.

 It was great fun, but not very smart.
 When you are young and in love everything is fun.
 So use this time to start building your financial house.
 Enjoy working together on your life plan.
 Live lean.
 Work hard.
 Build the foundation.
 Party with beer.
 Champagne later.

 Here’s how to show Debby the door.
 Find a really great place to live that is quirky and cheap.
 Find a cool used car that is half the price of a new one but still fun to own.
 Find great local places to eat with the ambiance you like, and good food at good prices.
 Find the fun stuff to do that doesn’t cost much.
 Parks, Museums, good causes.

 Live lean.
 Live smart.
 Begin amassing wealth.
 Put it to work.